Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Introduction

-To address the challenges, we view the prompt adjustment problem as a multi-objective, multi-prompt optimization task.
-We formulate the prompt adjustment process as a Markov Decision Process, where the state represents the current set of prompts for all individuals, and each action corresponds to a coarse-grained prompt adjustment strategy applied to a group of individuals, generated by an LLM.
-Although these strategies are defined at a coarse level (without targeting specific individuals), our framework operates in an iterative manner, allowing different individuals to undergo different combinations of adjustments and resulting in fine-grained individual-level adjustment that enables the coordinated satisfaction of multiple mobility-law objectives at the population level.
-We design a multi-objective reward function to encourage improvements along one mobility-law objective while maintaining consistency with others.
-To reduce the computational cost of reward evaluation, we employ Monte Carlo Tree Search to solve this optimization problem, as it progressively allocates evaluation budget to promising branches while balancing exploration and exploitation.
-In addition, we introduce a global action value estimator to perform coarse candidate filtering.
-We perform the search on a small subset of the population, and then generalize the resulting adjustments to larger groups of individuals with similar profiles.
+To address these challenges, we view prompt adjustment as a multi-objective, multi-prompt optimization problem, formulated as a Markov Decision Process (MDP) and solved with Monte Carlo Tree Search (MCTS).
+A state is the current set of prompts for all individuals; an action is an LLM-generated coarse-grained adjustment strategy applied to a group of individuals; and the reward measures how closely the resulting trajectories match the scaling-law objectives.
+To keep these objectives from competing, we design a multi-objective reward that credits progress on one objective only when it does not degrade the others.
+Although each strategy is defined at the group level, we design a two-level MCTS procedure to refine its application at both the strategy and user levels: the search selects promising adjustment strategies while identifying the users most responsive to each strategy.
+Across iterations, individuals accumulate different combinations of adjustments, so coarse group strategies become fine-grained, individual-level adaptations that improve the population-level objectives together.
+To reduce cost, we introduce a context-aware global action value estimator to prioritize promising adjustment strategies before expensive trajectory regeneration and evaluation.
+We further perform the search on a small subset of individuals and then generalize the resulting adjustments to larger groups of individuals with similar profiles.

-In particular, our main contributions are as follows. \begin{itemize} \item We explore the idea of leveraging mobility measures from shared data as guidance to adjust individual prompts in order to generate realistic population-level mobility behavior.
+In particular, our main contributions are as follows. \begin{itemize} \item We explore the idea of leveraging scaling laws of human mobility from shared data as guidance to bridge individual trajectory generation and collective realism in LLM-based mobility simulations.

-\item We design \name{}, a \underline{M}obility \underline{M}easures-guided Multi-prompt Adjustment Framework for Large-scale \underline{L}LM-based Human Mobility \underline{Simu}lation.
-Our framework utilizes coarse-level adjustment strategies based on mobility measures guidance and operates in an iterative manner.
-This process automatically enables fine-grained individual-level adjustment, supporting satisfaction of multiple mobility-law objectives at the population level under a limited budget.
+\item We design \name{}, a \underline{CO}llective \underline{M}ulti-\underline{P}rompt \underline{A}djustment framework guided by \underline{S}caling law\underline{S} for large-scale LLM-based human mobility simulation.
+Our framework starts from LLM-generated coarse-grained adjustment strategies and uses a two-level MCTS search to decide both which strategies to apply and which individuals should receive each strategy.
+By allowing different individuals to undergo different combinations of adjustments, \name{} turns coarse strategies into fine-grained individual-level prompt adaptations, which jointly improve multiple scaling-law objectives at the population level.